anandkanav92/NOTES/papers/review-gan.md

 # Goals

 The main goal of this study to provide a rich comparison of major GAN algorithms and identify which algorithms performs better(or worse)  than others.
-This study also focuses on presenting a methodology to compare different GAN algorithms fairly a.
+This study also focuses on presenting a methodology to compare different GAN algorithms fairly and without any bias.

 # Specific Research Questions